webplatform/docs/html/elements/dl-old/index.md

 }}
 }}
 {{Notes_Section
-|Usage=* A description list is not used as commonly as other types of list, except in journals, research papers, and other documentation  where item/value pairs need to be displayed.
-For other uses, they are often not used as they are considered more difficult to style than other list types.
 |Notes====Browser defaults===

 * The <code>&lt;dl&gt;</code> element has a small amount of top and bottom margin applied to it by default, usually around 16px.